 In general, the RPC uses the Annual Review of Progress assessment form and the Review of Progress faculty meeting to assess overall research capability, performance, and progress.
 Included in this assessment is performance during informal coursework and seminars, activity in group meetings, student engagement with their advisor, and more.

 Students who receive an internal department warning letter are expected to correct the deficiences within the timeline established jointly by the RPC and the student's advisor(s).
 Students on departmental warning status will be reviewed by the RPC at the end of each quarter.
-If the student does not correct the deficiences stated in the letter, the RPC may place the student on Probation with the UW Graduate School.
-This is the first in a series of steps that may forcibly expel you from our graduate program and the University.
+If the student does not correct the deficiences stated in the letter, the RPC may recommend that the student be placed on on Probation with the UW Graduate School.
+This is the first in a series of steps that may forcibly remove a student from our graduate program.

 Please see the UW Gradute School's Memo 16: Unsatisfactory Performance and Progress for more details.